asistex/win_err_sys_values/README.md

 TXT - text file with source from msdn. copyright microsoft

-Use in your harbour code with the return value of GetLastError()
+Uses the return value of GetLastError() to search in the database